Rogers man receives 18 years in prison for tampering and hindering in Bentonville murder case

-BENTONVILLE -- A Rogers man was sentenced to 18 years in prison for his role in a man's death.
+BENTONVILLE -- A Rogers man was sentenced to 18 years in prison on charges accusing him of impeding the investigation into a fatal shooting in 2021.

 Shannon Schmidt, 51, pleaded guilty Monday to hindering apprehension or prosecution and tampering with physical evidence.
 The plea was under an agreement Drew Miller, Schmidt's attorney, reached with Joshua Robinson, senior deputy prosecutor.